ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/registering-services/constructors.md

 @Rezolver.Targets.ConstructorTarget is selecting the best-matched constructor based on the service registrations present in the container when it's asked to @Rezolver.IContainer.Resolve* the object.

+* * *

+## Best-match examples

+Let's take a bit of deep dive into how Rezolver determines a 'best-match' for the constructor to be called by the container.

-## Example - Best-match (proof)
+### Example - Best-match (proof)

-To prove that it's the `IMyService` constructor we bound in the previous example, and not the other one - let's try registering a different implementation of `IMyService` - one which the class will not support because it'll fail that silly argument type-check in the second constructor of `RequiresMyService`:
+First, to prove that it's the `IMyService` constructor we bound in the previous example, and not the other one - let's try registering a different implementation of `IMyService` - one which the class will not support because it'll fail that silly argument type-check in the second constructor of `RequiresMyService`:

 [!code-csharp[Example.cs](../../../../../test/Rezolver.Tests.Examples/ConstructorExamples.cs#example3)]

+* * *

-## Example - Best-match (fewest params)
+### Example - Best-match (fewest params)

 The best-match algorithm is similar to how a compiler matches a method overload when writing code by hand.
 The rules aren't necessarily exactly the same as, say, the C# spec, but they're close.